rorama/Data-Science-with-Python-Tips/README.md

-# Sata Science with Python Tips
+# Data Science with Python Tips
 Collection of Python Tips

 # Motivation for this project